laedit/vika/src/NVika.MSBuild/readme.txt

                        Automatically populated for FxCop and Roslyn Analyzers if they are activated and NVikaReports is empty;
                        if there are no reports, the command line is not called
  - includesource: added if NVikaIncludeSource is 'true'
- - warningaserror: added if TreatWarningsAsErrors is 'true'
+ - treatwarningsaserrors: added if TreatWarningsAsErrors is 'true'

  Example of configuration in an MSBuild project file: